vjeko2404/EchoLog/docs/overview.md

 **Modular, Extensible Data Model:**
 The underlying database schema is designed for future extensibility without requiring significant modifications.
 Related entities such as notes, files, statuses, and types are linked through normalized relationships, avoiding the complexities of arbitrary foreign key constraints.
 This design facilitates the seamless integration of future enhancements like tagging, dependency tracking, and metric collection.

+**Frontend Highlights:**

+- **Role-Responsive UI**: Admins see full controls, users see only their projects, and observers see—but cannot touch.
+- **JWT-Persistent Sessions**: All user sessions are driven by stateless JWT auth, seamlessly integrated in the UI and request lifecycle.
+- **Project Lifecycle Visualization**: Tabs for summary, detail, notes, and file uploads provide full audit-friendly breakdowns.
+- **Admin Dashboard**: Enables full user management, role control, file category administration, app settings, and project ownership transfers.
+- **File Handling Module**: Drag-and-drop multi-file uploads, metadata tagging, ZIP-based batch downloads, and server-side storage pathing.
+- **Live Data Sync**: All changes instantly reflect in the UI through direct API interaction—no reloads, no guesswork.

 **Precision Logging and Traceability:**
 Every project within EchoLog meticulously captures:
 - Critical lifecycle metadata, including timestamps and status transitions.